Fremantle market Australia

 Fremantle Markets, Perth

-Handmade soaps, artworks, hats, and clothing can all be found at the general market colloquially known as The Hall.
+Handmade soaps, artwork, hats and clothing can all be found in the general market, colloquially known as The Hall.

-Still, it would be a shame to go to the Fremantle Markets and miss out on visiting some of the best woodshops in the whole of Australia.
-To get some rest, one can always visit The Markets Bar which is as old as the market itself.
+However, it would be a shame to go to Fremantle Markets and miss out on some of the best woodworking in Australia.
+If you need a break, you can always visit The Markets Bar, which is as old as the market itself.

-Where: Corner South Terrace & Henderson Street, Fremantle WA 6160, Australia
+Where: Corner of South Terrace & Henderson Street, Fremantle WA 6160, Australia

 Old Bus Depot Markets, Canberra

-To wrap things up with one of the most universally loved flea markets in the Australian capital, Old Bus Depot Markets is a genuine wonderland.
+Finally, one of the most popular flea markets in the Australian capital, the Old Bus Depot Markets, is a wonderland.

-This amazing place, is rooted in Canberra so deeply that a local simply cannot imagine Sunday afternoon without visiting it at least for a brief while.
+This amazing place is so ingrained in Canberra that a local cannot imagine a Sunday afternoon without at least a brief visit.

-Although this means crowd, pushing through it is always worth your while.
-If what you aim for is to get some ingredients for your meal or craft for your décor in Canberra, this is most definitely the place to visit.
+Although this means crowds, it is always worth pushing through.
+If you are looking for ingredients for your meal or arts and crafts for your Canberra home, this is definitely the place to be.

-Old Bus Depot Market also hosts a few interesting stallholders that specialize in Collectables & Crafts from other countries.
-Like Sandi Gadd Jewelry Botanicals who specializes in restoring antique and vintage jewelry to give it a second life or a new purpose.
+The Old Bus Depot Market also has some interesting stallholders who specialise in collectables and crafts from other countries.
+Sandi Gadd Jewelry Botanicals specialises in restoring antique and vintage jewellery to give it a second life or a new purpose.

-At Home French Home, visitors will find fine napery, linens, homewares, and gifts, from different regions of Australia and France.
-And Ritzy Bits buys and sells antiques and collectibles, as well as items of modern design.
+At Home French Home, visitors will find fine linen, homewares and gifts from different regions of Australia and France.
+And Ritzy Bits buys and sells antiques and collectibles as well as modern design items.

 Where: 21 Wentworth Ave, Kingston ACT 2604, Australia